fibercrypto/skycoin-wiki/cipher.md

 2. Compute cipher.ECDH(pubkey2, seckey) with your seckey and the pubkey they sent
 3. Decrypt the rest of the message with AES, using cipher.ECDH(pubkey2, seckey) as the key
 4. read the message

+Future version will have a simple to use encryption/decryption wrapper.
+There will also be a gui and it will be significantly easier to use than PGP.

+## Encrypting Files and Directories

+TODO

 ## Example Application For Public Key Cryptography